 Natural hazards mapping is an important step in identifying, communicating, and managing natural hazards.
 Hazards mapping helps us identify places exposed to coastal erosion, coastal flooding, and freshwater flooding, and to determine how that exposure will change as sea levels rise.
 Both Kaipara District Council and Northland Regional Council map natural hazards, but Northland Regional Council has primary responsibility.

-Northland Regional Council has released new coastal flood hazard and coastal erosion hazard maps in April 2021.
-These maps are in an advisory period for three months.
-They become final July 2021.
+Northland Regional Council released new coastal flood hazard and coastal erosion hazard maps in April 2021.
+They were in an advisory period until July 2021 and are now final.

 Here is more information on the updated maps